 Swoop mode was designed for canopy pilots that exceed 80 mph vertical speed during their landings.
 It disables all freefall alarms below 1,500 feet and increases the threshold of what is considered freefall from 80 mph to 100 mph.
 This can give swoopers a more accurate assessment of their freefall time, as otherwise high-speed descents (above 80 mph) under canopy will be mistaken for freefall by the altimeter.
 Those using swoop mode might also want to increase the volume of the canopy alarm to compensate for the wind noise experienced during a high-speed descent.

 Wingsuit mode lowers the threshold of what is considered freefall from 80 to 20 mph (this is true even if swoop mode is on as well).
 This give wingsuiters a more accurate assessment of their flight time and ensures that the freefall alarms sound while in flight.
+A side-effect of using wingsuit mode can be that one can hear freefall alarms under canopy when spiraling.
+To remedy this, one can insert a ''Silence'' freefall alarm at the point at which one would not like to hear anymore freefall alarms.

 In the General Settings, one can also enable the speed tracker feature described below, set the next jump number, or previous freefall and canopy time.
 One can also set the app to display information in meters and kph (metric mode) instead of feet and mph; changing the setting from or to metric mode resets speed tracker.
 It is also possible to reset the altimeter to default settings, but the user should keep in mind this will erase jump numbers, freefall and canopy time as well.